-The Corporation has entered into Employment Agreements with each of Mr. Murnaghan and Mr. Jelic.
-The Employment Agreements provide for certain payments in connection with the termination of the NEO, including in relation to a termination following a change in control of the Corporation.
+The Employment Agreements for Mr. Murnaghan and Mr. Jelic. provide for certain payments in connection with the termination of the NEO, including in relation to a termination following a change in control of the Corporation.

 The table below sets out the compensation payable to an NEO upon termination / change in control in various circumstances.

 No incremental amounts are triggered by the other termination scenarios.
 Pursuant to the applicable employment agreement, each NEO is only awarded payments in relation to a change of control (as defined in the employment agreement) of the Corporation if the NEO is terminated or resigns for Good Reason (as defined in the employment agreement) within 12 months of the change of control.

-Compensation Element Resignation Retirement Termination without Cause Termination within 12 months of Change in Control Termination with Cause Death Disability CEO: 2 full years of base salary CEO: 2 full years of base salary Severance None None CFO: 12 months of base salary CFO: 18 months of base salary None None None Base Salary Ends on resignation Ends on retirement Ends on termination Ends on termination Ends on termination Ends on death or disability STIP (Cash Bonus) Award forfeited Award prorated CEO: 2 x average of last 3 years' bonus CEO: 2 x average of last 3 years' bonus Award forfeited Award prorated Award prorated CFO: 1 x average of last 3 years' bonus CFO: 1.5 x average of last 3 years' bonus RSUs Regular Vesting Schedule Regular Vesting Schedule Regular Vesting Schedule Regular Vesting Schedule Award forfeited Regular Vesting Schedule Regular Vesting Schedule Options / SARs and Retention Awards Expires on the earlier of : (i) sixty (60) days after the date the Participant ceases to be an Eligible Participant or (ii) the expiry date of the Award set forth in the agreement pursuant to which the Award was granted expires on the earlier of (i) sixty (60) days after the date the Participant ceases to be an Eligible Participant or (ii) the expiry date of the Award set forth in the agreement pursuant to which the Award was granted Award forfeited Vested options must be exercised (i) within one (1) year of the Participant's death or (ii) prior to the expiration of the original term of such Vested Award, whichever is earlier Award must be exercised (i) within three (3) years of the disability, (ii) until the Participant becomes eligible for long-term disability benefits, or (iii) prior to the expiration of the original term of the Award, whichever is earlier
+Com- pen- sation Ele- ment Resigna- tion Retire- ment Termina- tion with- out Cause Termination without Cause or within 12 months of Change in Control Termi- nation with Cause Death Disability Sever- ance None None CEO: 1 full year of base salary CFO: four months' base salary plus one (1) additional month per year of service until a maximum of twelve (12) months CEO: 2 full years of base salary CFO: 18 months of base salary None None None Base Salary Ends on resigna- tion Ends on retire- ment Ends on termination Ends on ter- mination Ends on termina- tion Ends on death or disability STIP Award forfeited Award prorated (TBC) Award pro- rated (TBC) Award pro- rated (TBC) Award forfeited Award prorated (TBC) Award prorated (TBC) RSUs Regular Vesting Schedule Regular Vesting Schedule Regular Vesting Schedule Regular Vest- ing Schedule Award forfeited Regular Vesting Schedule Regular Vesting Schedule Options /SARs and Re- tention Awards (i) sixty (60 be an El (ii) the exp pursuar on the Particip the exp igible Participa iry date of the a nt to which the earlier of (i) si ant ceases to iry date of the a ne date the Parti ant or Award set forth ir ne Award was (xty (60) days aft be an Eligible P Award set forth ir Award was gran n the agreement granted expires ter the date the Participant or (ii) in the agreement Award forfeited Vested options must be exer- cised (i) within one (1) year of the Partic- ipant's death or (ii) prior to the expiration of the original term of such Vested Award, whichever is earlier Award must be exercised (i) with- in three (3) years of the disability, (ii) until the Partic- ipant becomes eli- gible forlong-term disability benefits, or (iii) prior to the expiration of the original term of the Award, whichever is earlier

-The following table sets out the amount that an NEO would have been paid had they been terminated without cause on December 31, 2022, as well as the payment had the termination occurred in conjunction with a change of control.
+The following table sets out the amount that the above-named NEO would have been paid had they been terminated without cause on December 31, 2024, as well as the payment had the termination occurred in conjunction with a change of control.

-Compensation Element Resignation (\$) Termination without Cause (\$) Termination without Cause / Resignation following a Change in Control (\$) (1) Termination with Cause (\$)

-Marc Murnaghan - \$1,187,300 \$1,187,300 -

-Anthony Jelic - \$296,928 \$445,392 -
+Compensation Element Resignation (\$) Termination without Cause (\$) Termination without Cause / Resignation fol- lowing a Change in Control (\$) (1) Termination with Cause (\$) Marc Murnaghan - \$ 1,243,105 \$ 1,243,105 - Anthony Jelic - \$ 312,109 \$ 468,163 - Alexis Osorno \$87,750 \$180,000 \$180,000 \$12,750

-Alexis Osorno - N/A N/A -

-(1) These figures include Base Salary and Bonus only.
+(1) This figure includes Base Salary and Bonus only.